 The Steam Boat Hotel, later called the American Hotel, also American Inn, opened in 1835 on North Water Street, near Kinzie Street, and was operated by John Davis.
 On November 9 that year, J. Dorsey and J. Force announced in the Chicago Democrat that they had assumed management and "nothing shall be wanting to render their House worthy of a call from a few of the many who visit this flourishing village."
 It was renamed the American Hotel, aka American Inn, in 1836 when acquired by William McCorristen.

-By 1850 Lake House no longer functioned as a hotel but had become a charitable hospital for the poor with initially 12 beds.
-In December of that year, the order of Sisters of Mercy members took over the nursing care.
+By 1850, the Lake House no longer functioned as a hotel but had become a charitable hospital for the poor with initially 12 beds.
+In December of that year, the Order of Sisters of Mercy members took over the nursing care.
 Among the attending physicians was Dr. Daniel Brainard, giving free care for the privilege of conducting teaching sessions with his Rush Medical School students on the premises.
-Thus Lake House became Chicago's original Mercy Hospital site and retained that purpose until October 1953, when they moved to a new brick building on Wabash Avenue and Van Buren Street.
+Thus, Lake House became Chicago's original Mercy Hospital site and retained that purpose until October 1953, when they moved to a new brick building on Wabash Avenue and Van Buren Street.

 |Looking N.E. at the Lake House Hotel and the Lake House Restaurant at the foot of the Rush Street Bridge, circa 1857.|

 Newton's Hotel & Tavern opened in 1835.
-Hollis Newton owned a 48-acre plot where he ran a roadside hotel and tavern three miles south of Chicago's border.
-He died on August 25, 1835, a couple of months after the hotel opened.
+Hollis Newton owned a 48-acre plot where he ran a roadside hotel and Tavern three miles south of Chicago's border.
+He died on August 25, 1835, two months after the hotel opened.